Thanks to the Consumer Protection Act (CPA), South Africans are among the most protected consumers in the world.

 “Clearly this is an untenable situation… I would appreciate a statement from the NCC about what, if any, action the commission intends to take in the interests of protecting consumers by enforcing the CPA.”

 Despite sending several reminder e-mails, I have not had that response.

 Clearly, we are on our own.

-If you shop in places which offer bargain prices, but don’t issue receipts, except on request, and don’t take responsibility for defective goods, know that there’s a good chance you won’t get a warm reception – much less a refund or replacement – if something you’ve bought breaks within six months and you return it to the store.
+If you shop in places which offer bargain prices but don’t issue receipts, except on request, and don’t take responsibility for defective goods, know that there’s a good chance you won’t get a warm reception – much less a refund or replacement – if something you’ve bought breaks within six months.

 If that’s a risk you’re not willing to take, avoid.